EDOT .NET opinionated defaults

 Instrumentation assembly scanning

-Instrumentation assembly scanning checks for the presence of the following contrib resource detector packages, registering them when present.
+Instrumentation assembly scanning checks for the presence of the following contrib resource detector packages, automatically registering them when present.

 - OpenTelemetry.Resources.Container